 On September 11, 1973, General Augusto Pinochet toppled democratically elected president of Chile Salvador Allende – destroying the longest standing democracy in Latin America in the process.
 How much do we know now about what really happened in Chile in what is considered the ‘Other 9/11’?
 Maria Armoudian spoke with John Dinges and Peter Kornbluh.

 John Dinges is a Professor of Journalism at Columbia Univesity.
-He is the author of The Condor Years: How Pinochet And His Allies Brought Terrorism To Three Continents.
+He is an expert in public radio journalism and is the author of The Condor Years: How Pinochet And His Allies Brought Terrorism To Three Continents.

 Peter Kornbluh is the Director of the Chile Documentation Project at the National Security Archives.
 He is the author of The Pinochet File: A Declassified Dossier on Atrocity and Accountability.